bssrdev/wilderhood/_africandiaries/2015-12-19-African-Diaries-Making-an-images.markdown

 <ul>
 	<li>
 		<p>
-			<b>Step 1:</b> I had this image in mind that included elephants in the foreground, with vast blue sky behind taken from a low angle with a wide angle lens.
+			<strong>Step 1:</strong> I had this image in mind that included elephants in the foreground, with vast blue sky behind taken from a low angle with a wide angle lens.
 I am sure the inspiration for such an image must have come from some images I have seen.
 Along with the telephoto lenses, I packed a wide angle lens and two Galen Rowell graduated ND filters from Singh-Ray.
 One in 2 stop soft edge and one in a 3 stop hard edge.
 This was for a situation where the sky was bright compared to the foreground and which exceeds the dynamic range of the camera.

 			As the days progressed I did not get an opportunity to make such an image.
 One evening as we were returning to camp, massive clouds started building up.
 We packed our gear with no hope of making any more images.